 Disposition detail: Instruction to editor: Replace all content of subsection 10.39.8.3 by:

-If LBT is required before a transmission, either for regulatory reasons or as a coexistence mechanism, then then one of the channel access methods defined in 6.3.2 or 10.45 with CCA mode 1 or 3 shall be applied by initiator and responder independently in each transmission slot, even if the same channel is used in consecutive slots.
+If LBT is required before a transmission, either for regulatory reasons or as a coexistence mechanism, then one of the channel access methods defined in 6.3.2 or 10.45 with CCA mode 1 or 3 shall be applied by initiator and responder independently in each transmission slot, even if the same channel is used in consecutive slots.
 If LBT is not required, the same methods may be used to improve coexistence with other spectrum users.